Blake Paulson: Career

-Paulson previously served concurrently as the chief operating officer (COO) of the OCC and senior deputy comptroller for midsize and community bank supervision.
+In April 2020, Paulson served concurrently as the chief operating officer (COO) of the OCC and senior deputy comptroller for midsize and community bank supervision.
 As COO, he was responsible for OCC management operations, oversight of staff responsible for systemic risk identification and analytical support, and the Specialty Supervision System.
-He was designated the chief national bank examiner in April 2020.
+He was designated the chief national bank examiner.

 In his role as senior deputy comptroller for midsize and community banks, Paulson was responsible for supervising 1,100 national banks and federal savings associations, and 1,600 OCC employees.
 Prior to that, he served as associate deputy comptroller and later, as deputy comptroller for the agency's Central District where he was responsible for the oversight of community banks and federal savings associations, independent data service providers, and trust companies across the upper Midwest.